CorrederaJorge/CorrederaJorge.github.io/_posts/2016-12-28-esp-gdb-freertos.md

 sudo git clone https://github.com/resetnow/esp-gdbstub
 {% endhighlight %}

 You have to install premake5.
-I haven't found it in the Linux repositories so I have downloaded fron <a href="https://premake.github.io/download.html" target="_blank">here</a> and put in the same folder as the project.
+I haven't found it in the Linux repositories so I have downloaded from <a href="https://premake.github.io/download.html" target="_blank">here</a> and put in the same folder as the project.

 After that you have to run Premake5 that will create a make file. --with-eor flag must point to Esp Open Rtos installation folder.